Turbo C++: Turbo C++ 2006

 It is a single language version of Borland Developer Studio 2006 for C++ language, originally announced in 2006-08-06, and was released later on 2006-09-05 the same year with Turbo Explorer and Turbo Professional editions.
 The Explorer edition was free to download and distribute while the Professional edition was a commercial product.

 In October 2009 Embarcadero Technologies discontinued support of all Turbo C++ 2006 editions.
 As such, the Explorer edition is no longer available for download and the Professional edition is no longer available for purchase from Embarcadero Technologies.
-Turbo C++ 2006 was succeeded by C++Builder 2007 before Embarcadero's acquisition of CodeGear and dropping support, and official Turbo C++ 2006 page has later redirected a visitor to C++ Builder 2010.
+Turbo C++ 2006 was succeeded by C++Builder 2007 before Embarcadero's acquisition of CodeGear and dropping support, and the official Turbo C++ 2006 page has later redirected a visitor to C++ Builder 2010.

 Freeware releases

 Turbo C++ v1.01 was released on 2002-02-21 by Inprise Corporation.